What is endovascular coiling?

 Generally, a coiling procedure follows this process:

 - You will be asked to remove any clothing, jewelry, hairpins, dentures, or other objects that may interfere with the procedure.
 You will be given a hospital gown to wear.

 - You will be given time to empty your bladder before the start of the procedure.

 - You will be positioned on your back on the X-ray table.

 - An IV (intravenous) line will be started in your hand or arm.

 - You will be connected to an electrocardiogram (ECG) monitor that records the electrical activity of the heart.
 Your heart rate, blood pressure, breathing rate, and nervous system signs will be monitored during the procedure.

 - A catheter may be put into your bladder to drain urine.

 - The radiologist or neurosurgeon will check your pulses below the groin site where the catheter will be inserted.
-The provider will mark them with a marker so that the circulation to the limb below the site can be checked after the procedure.
+The healthcare provider will mark them with a marker so that the circulation to the limb below the site can be checked after the procedure.

 - The healthcare team will clean the skin over the injection site.
 You will be given a local anesthetic.

 - The radiologist or neurosurgeon will make a small cut (incision) in the skin to expose the artery in the groin.

-- The provider will put a catheter into the artery in your groin using a guide wire.
+- The healthcare provider will put a catheter into the artery in your groin using a guide wire.
 The catheter will be guided through the blood vessel into the brain using fluoroscopy.
 This is a special type of X-ray, similar to an X-ray "movie."

 - Once the catheter reaches the affected artery in the brain, contrast dye will be injected to make the aneurysm and surrounding blood vessels visible on X-ray.

-- The provider will measure the aneurysm and record its shape and other aspects.
+- The healthcare provider will measure the aneurysm and record its shape and other aspects.

-- The provider will put a smaller catheter into the initial catheter.
+- The healthcare provider will put a smaller catheter into the initial catheter.

 - When the coil has been completely placed into the aneurysm, the coil is released from the catheter.